 Local Transport

-Once you've arrived in the Chamonix Valley you'll find a good network of local buses and trains to get you get around.
+Once you've arrived in the Chamonix Valley you'll find a good network of local buses and trains to travel between the different resorts and villages.

 Chamonix Buses